-In today’s world, industrial automation is omnipresent across virtually all the fields and niches of our industries.
-Automation systems are what allows manufacturing, engineering, construction, power generation and other processes laying at the core of the economy to function with increasing efficiency and productivity.
-And industrial automation today is going through a new boost of development, fueled by innovative technologies such as artificial intelligence (AI), cloud computing, Big Data, Internet of Things (IoT) and others.
+In the modern world, the industrial automation is omnipresent across virtually all fields and niches of the economy.
+Automation systems allow manufacturing, engineering, construction, power generation and other processes laying at the core of the economy to function with increasing efficiency and productivity.
+Industrial automation today is going through a new major developmental boom, which is fueled by innovative technologies such as artificial intelligence (AI), cloud computing, Big Data, Internet of Things (IoT) and others.

-In order to understand industrial automation, let’s take a quick dive into the basics of automation as a concept.
+In order to understand industrial automation and its specific applications, let’s define automation as a concept first.

 The term “automation” describes a wide variety of technologies, methods and tools used to reduce human intervention in processes, making them more efficient, fast, productive and error-free.
 Automation can be found in practically all areas of our life, covering a wide range of applications, from consumer tools and household appliances to advanced and complex systems, powering modern-day transport vehicles, such as aircrafts and ships, factories and even banking solutions.

-Industrial automation is a field that deals primarily with automation of industrial processes and machinery, using information technologies, specialized equipment (logic controllers, modules of various kinds, etc.) and robots to enhance manufacturing, quality control, and material handling processes.
+Industrial automation as a field deals primarily with automation of industrial processes and machinery.
+To achieve that, a combination of information technologies, specialized equipment (logic controllers, modules of various kinds, etc.) and robots is used to enhance manufacturing, quality control, and material handling processes.

-Even though automation as a separate technology field has only emerged in the twentieth century, it is safe to say that it existed long before, being the foundation of a strive to increase manufacturing efficiencies from the very beginning.
+Even though automation as a separate technology field has emerged only in the twentieth century, it is safe to say that it existed long before, being the foundation of a strive to increase manufacturing efficiencies from the very beginning of human civilization.
 Biggest manufacturers were creating specialized machinery to improve productivity and precision of work beyond human capabilities for centuries prior to the industrial revolution.
-And modern-day industrial automation systems, designed to operate without downtimes and with minimal human intervention for maximum efficiency, are the crowning achievement of this stride to automate.
+And modern-day industrial automation technologies, designed to operate without downtimes and with minimal human intervention for maximum efficiency, are the crowning achievement of this urge to automate.